 Rating 9.7, Prices start from $106 for double room with sea view

-Erawan Villa Hotel offers accommodations has access to the beach from the garden.
+Erawan Villa Hotel offers accommodations that have access to the beach from the garden.
 Free WiFi available throughout the property.

 Lamai Coconut Residence